 The snow-capped Eastern Sierras of California are one of the state’s signature natural wonders, and something every Californian should see once.
-But beautiful they may be on their own, they take on a complex, poignant character if viewed from the Manzanar National Historic Site, the historic site of one of the United States’ many Japanese internment camps.
+But beautiful may they be on their own, they take on a more complex, poignant character when viewed from the Manzanar National Historic Site, the historic site of one of the United States’ many Japanese internment camps.

-The camp has since been turned into a museum, serving to inform and educate patrons about the tragic years during World War II that saw the forced relocation of Japanese Americans.
-Walking through the museum is an intense experience, as you come face to face with an extremely dark part of U.S. history, all told through the firsthand accounts of the people who suffered through internment.
+Seventy years after its practical application, the camp is now a museum serving to inform and educate patrons about the tragic years during World War II that saw the forced relocation of Japanese-Americans.
+Walking through the museum is an intense experience as you come face to face with an extremely dark part of U.S. history, all told through the firsthand accounts of the people who suffered through internment.

 While reading through these stories, I came across a section where an internee was reflecting on the beauty of the mountains from inside the camp.
 He wrote that the eternal beauty of the mountain range gave the internees hope that one day they would be free from their temporary suffering.

 The sentiment sounded nice, but the truth behind it didn’t hit me until I found myself sitting inside the camp’s mess hall, looking back out at the majestic Sierras through a small, rickety window.
 Without giving it a second thought, I raised my Nikon FE, focused and metered for the mountains, and took the shot.

 I have to say, the mountains never looked as beautiful as they did then.